yaml/yaml-spec/spec/spec.md

 > [Represents] a collection indexed by sequential integers starting with zero.
-Example [bindings] to [native] types include Perl’s array, Python’s list or tuple, and Java’s array or Vector.
+Example [bindings] to [native] types include Perl’s array, Python’s list or tuple and Java’s array or Vector.

 **Example #. `!!seq` Examples**